mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Your physician and BMT Nurse Coordinator will discuss your treatment plan with you.

 Your BMT Nurse Coordinator will work with you to plan your schedule and will provide you with a treatment calendar.
-The BMT Nurse Coordinator will tell you the date, time and location to report to for treatment.
+The BMT Nurse Coordinator will tell you the date, time and location of your treatment.

 #### The Morning before Chemotherapy
 <div class="feedback remove invisible">